 A third group of friends and alumni simply contribute to general funds so that we may earmark proceeds to some of our most pressing needs.

 Over the past two years, we have participated in "targeted" development campaigns to impact very specific areas.
 In 2006, we decided to target the undergraduate analytical labs to upgrade instrumentation that was old and out of date.
 The 2006 campaign netted nearly $15,000.
 By matching this amount with other Department of Chemistry funds, we were able to purchase two rebuilt gas chromatographs and some spectrophotometers.

 In 2007, we embarked on a smaller targeted campaign to raise funds to supplement the endowment for the Phillips Prize.
 The 2007 campaign brought. several warm messages from former awardees and a much deeper appreciation for what our awards and honors mean to our alumni.
 Donations to this fund of almost $5,000 has helped us to bring it within a factor of two of self-sustaining.

 You may not be aware that the Department of Chemistry manages over twenty endowment and gift funds.
 These various endowment and gift funds are in some cases general in their intended use, while others are targeted for specific departmental activities and awards.
 We wish to express our gratitude to those who have donated and continue to donate to the Department.

 As always, if we can offer any specific assistance or answer any questions, please do not hesitate to contact us.

 Making a Donation

 If you would like to make a donation to the Department of Chemistry you can do so via the donation web form.
-On the second page you will be given an option to write-in the intended recipient of your donation.
-The department currently suggests one of the following funds be typed into the "other" field as the recipient of your gift:
+You can give to one of the following funds if you wish:

 - Chemistry Annual Giving Fund - This general fund provides monies for activities that benefit the Department of Chemistry